Logan Motorway Enhancement Project, Queensland, Australia

 The $512m project is expected to improve safety, reliability, operations and motorway capacity and improve the economic potential of the Logan region.

-A part of Queensland Treasury's Market-Led Proposal, the project is the first private sector project to be determined and approved by the Queensland government.
+A part of Queensland Treasury's Market-Led Proposal, the project is the first private sector project to be determined and approved by the regional government.

 Logan Motorway Enhancement project details